negianoop/icp-token-wallet/README.md

 The `ICP Token Wallet` is a Rust-based smart contract deployed on the Internet Computer Protocol (ICP) blockchain.
 It supports basic functionalities for managing IRCRC2 tokens, including sending and receiving tokens, and querying token balances.
 This project demonstrates proficiency with Rust and blockchain principles, and it is intended to provide a secure and functional wallet for handling IRCRC2 tokens on the ICP network.

 ## Features
-Send Tokens: Transfer tokens between addresses.
+`Send Tokens`: Transfer tokens between addresses.
-Receive Tokens: Add tokens to a specified address.
+`Receive Tokens`: Add tokens to a specified address.
-Query Balance: Retrieve the token balance for a given address.
+`Query Balance`: Retrieve the token balance for a given address.

 ## Project Structure
-src/icp-token-wallet-backend.rs: Contains the Rust code for the token wallet smart contract. src/icp-token-wallet-backend.did: The Candid interface defining the service methods and types for the smart contract.
+`src/icp-token-wallet-backend.rs`: Contains the Rust code for the token wallet smart contract.

+`src/icp-token-wallet-backend.did`: The Candid interface defining the service methods and types for the smart contract.

-Cargo.toml: The Cargo configuration file for managing dependencies. dfx.json: Configuration for deploying and managing the canisters.
+`Cargo.toml`: The Cargo configuration file for managing dependencies.

+`dfx.json`: Configuration for deploying and managing the canisters.

 ## Prerequisites
-DFX: The DFINITY SDK for developing and deploying canisters.
+`DFX`: The DFINITY SDK for developing and deploying canisters.
 You can install it from DFINITY's official website.

-Rust: The programming language used for writing the smart contract.
+`Rust`: The programming language used for writing the smart contract.
 Install Rust from rust-lang.org.

 ## Setup and Installation
 Clone the Repository